- Why there is a need for doctor-on-demand app development

 Doctor OnDemand is a telemedicine application for health care that provides patients with video appointments, messaging, and even receiving prescriptions.
-The platform counts 1,400 state-licensed physicians across the U.S. The core features of this mobile app includes online video appointments, search for a necessary specialist, appointment scheduling, patient data storage, built-in payment gateway, and integrated maps with local pharmacies to buy prescription drugs.
+The platform counts 1,400 state-licensed physicians across the U.S. The core features of this mobile app include online video appointments, search for a necessary specialist, appointment scheduling, patient data storage, a built-in payment gateway, and integrated maps with local pharmacies to buy prescription drugs.

 HealthTap is both an app for iOS, Android as well as a website for virtual meetings with doctors.
-HealthTap users receive such features as online video consultation, secure in-app messages, payment gateway and so on.
+HealthTap users receive such features as online video consultation, secure in-app messages, payment gateway, and so on.